This article was originally published in 2015 and has been completely updated in 2020.

 Developing trust in someone can be more subtle than we realize.
 Researchers from North Western University in the United States recently found that trust development can begin even before people meet or learn about one another’s professional reputation or social status.
 To some degree, at least, the placing of trust is not the result of a deliberate assessment, but of subconscious cues.

 The cues seem to be based partly on Cialdini’s principle of social proof.
-People are more likely to trust others if they know the names of other people connected with the particular activity or commercial deal.
+People are more likely to trust a person or organization if they know the names of other people who are already connected with the particular activity or commercial deal.
 An example is when people search for recognizable names on client lists or from professional connections when evaluating a potential partner in investment, real estate, or business.
-Confidence is gained simply from being familiar with those names, such as friends and family members, community leaders or celebrities.
+Confidence is gained simply from being familiar with those names, such as friends and family members, community leaders, celebrities or business leaders.

 Deciding whether to trust someone, especially with your money, all too often is a matter not of slow, deliberate evaluation but of subconscious impulse.
 Name recognition plays a vital role; people can form impressions of others before they even meet, based on the new person’s associates and the company they keep.